Smithsonian/cfa-git-users/docs/workflows.md

 To keep the repo neat and easy to manage, only the necessary sources, ip, and simulation files should be included.

-A tcl build script can be used to restore the project to its most recent state.
+A Tcl build script can be used to restore the project to its most recent state.
 To generate this
 script:
    1. Select *File→Project→Write Tcl…* in the Vivado gui with the project open.
    1. Deselect all options/check boxes in the menu that opens.
    1. Save the resulting file `<project_name>.tcl` to the `<project_name>/build` folder in the repo.
-You do not need to make any modifications to this tcl file.
+You do not need to make any modifications to this Tcl file.

 There may be times when, in creating or adding files to a project, a file or ip is placed in the wrong location.
 This is usually a result of either selecting “copy files into project” or having an